wp-plugins/hidpi-gravatars/readme.txt

 Personal avatar note:  For best results when uploading a new avatar, use an image at least 128 x 128 pixels in size.
 The old "standard" size of 80 pixels will be inadequate on Retina displays.

 == Changelog ==

+= 1.4 =
+* Enhanced for newer browsers, released 19 February 2015.
+* Added detection of srcset support in new browsers.
+* Javascript manipulation is minimized when srcset can be used.
+* Falls back gracefully to JS code in older HiDPI browsers.

 = 1.3 =
 * Compatibility improvement, released 23 November 2012.